-According to the LCS 2014/15 (Stats SA, 2017) the average expenditure on food represents 12.9 percent of total household expenditure.
-However, household food expenditures are regressive, meaning that poor households devote a larger proportion of their expenditures to food than do higher income households.
-For all households below the median, approximately 30 percent of expenditure is on food and beverages.
-In contrast, this number was 5.8 percent for the richest decile of households.
-Furthermore, above-inflation increases in food prices between 2011 and 2023 has made food less affordable, raising the cost of living.
+According to the LCS 2014/15 (Stats SA, 2017), the average expenditure on food represents 12.9 per cent of total household expenditure.
+However, household food expenditures are regressive, meaning that poor households devote a larger proportion of their expenditures to food than higher-income households.
+For all households below the median, approximately 30 per cent of expenditure is on food and beverages.
+In contrast, this figure was 5.8 per cent for the richest decile of households.
+Furthermore, above-inflation increases in food prices between 2011 and 2023 have made food less affordable, raising the cost of living.
 As a result, poorer households are more vulnerable to food price changes and face greater exposure to fluctuations in food costs than their wealthier counterparts.

-Table 13 shows that between 2011 and 2023 the average share of households reporting insufficient food, at least some of the time, for adults, and for children, has grown for all income levels.
+Table 13 shows that between 2011 and 2023, the average share of households reporting insufficient food, at least some of the time, for adults and children has grown across all income levels.
 The lower the per capita income of a household, the higher the likelihood of being food insecure.
-The poorest 40 percent of households experience the highest levels of hunger, with about one in three adults affected.
-The data also indicates that, if the household is classified as working poor, then children are 1.4 times as likely, and adults are 1.5 times more likely to experience hunger.
-In terms of coping strategies, households are increasingly likely to report having less variety of food, but simultaneously, less likely to report running out of food, eating less food, or skipping meals.
+The poorest 40 per cent of households experience the highest levels of hunger, with about one in three adults affected.
+The data also indicates that if the household is classified as working poor, then children are 1.4 times as likely, and adults are 1.5 times more likely to experience hunger.
+In terms of coping strategies, households are increasingly likely to report having less variety of food but, simultaneously, less likely to report running out of food, eating less food, or skipping meals.